tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/08-URIs.md

 ### Resources and Sub-resources

-Resource names should be noun-based, and collection resource names should be plural nouns, e.g. /laboratories in lower case.
-Resource naming should be short, simple and clearly understandable.
-It should also be human-guessable, avoiding technical or specialist terms where possible.
+<ApiStandard id="HNZAS_SHOULD_USE_NOUNS" type="SHOULD" toolTip="Resource names should be nouns, collections plural, like 'laboratories'.">Resource names **SHOULD** be noun-based, and collection resource names **SHOULD** be plural nouns, e.g. /laboratories in lower case.</ApiStandard>

+<ApiStandard id="HNZAS_SHOULD_NAME_RESOURCES_SIMPLY" type="SHOULD" toolTip="Resource names should be short, simple, and guessable, avoiding complex terms.">Resource naming **SHOULD** be short, simple, and clearly understandable.
+It **SHOULD** also be human-guessable, avoiding technical or specialist terms where possible.</ApiStandard>

-Sub-resources must appear under the resource they relate to, but should go no more than three deep i.e.
+<ApiStandard id="HNZAS_MUST_LIMIT_SUBRESOURCE_DEPTH" type="MUST" toolTip="Sub-resources must not exceed three levels deep in the hierarchy.">Sub-resources **MUST** appear under the resource they relate to, but **SHOULD** go no more than three deep i.e. /resource/id/sub-resource/id/sub-sub-resource.</ApiStandard>

-/resource/id/sub-resource/id/sub-sub-resource.
-If you reach a third level of granularity (sub-sub-resource), it may be worth reviewing your resource construction to see if it is actually a combination of multiple first or second level resources.
+If you reach a third
+level of granularity (sub-sub-resource), it may be worth reviewing your resource construction to see if it is actually a combination of multiple first or second level resources.

-The URI references for resources should consistently use the same path structure to refer to resources.
-Sub-namespace or sub-folders should be avoided, to maintain path consistency.
-This allows application developers to have a predictable experience in case they are building URIs in code.
+<ApiStandard id="HNZAS_SHOULD_MAINTAIN_PATH_CONSISTENCY" type="SHOULD" toolTip="URI paths should be consistent, avoiding sub-namespaces or sub-folders.">The URI references for resources **SHOULD** consistently use the same path structure to refer to resources.
+Sub-namespace or sub-folders **SHOULD** be avoided, to maintain path consistency.</ApiStandard>

+This allows application
+developers to have a predictable experience in case they are building URIs in code.